swayok/alternative-laravel-cache/Readme.md

 # What is this?
 This is full-featured replacement for Laravel's Redis and file cache storages.
 All storages support proper tagging.
 Cache pools provided by http://www.php-cache.com/ + I've added `HierarchialFilesystemCachePool` based on code of `FilesystemCachePool` provided by http://www.php-cache.com/.
-All classes in this lib only proxies between Laravel's cache system and cache pools from http://www.php-cache.com/ and my own pools.
+All classes in this lib are proxies between Laravel's cache system and cache pools from http://www.php-cache.com/.
+I do not have any relation to php-cache.com and any cache pools there.
+And in result I cannot fix or change anything to the way cache pools are working.

 ## What is proper tagging?
 For example, you have: